Rozen-Lab/cosmicsig/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Updated the DESCRIPTION to use single quotes for package name and API.
+* Updated the DESCRIPTION to use single quotes for package name.

+* Deleted the extra word "into" in DESCRIPTION.

 ## Test environments
 * Local Windows 10 install: R 4.1.2